 -Provided that shared="true" is set in the install manifest snippet ,as below, the plug-in is installed to Notes_install_dir

 \framework\shared\eclipse.
 If there is no write access to that directory, the plug-in is installed to Notes_install_dir

 Create Updatesite nsf that contains the plugins and features

 After completing the steps in the previous article

 to create the plugin and feature for your library.
-There is an Eclipse Update Site template that can be used to import the plugins and features.
-It then can be used to host the plugins so that they can be provisioned to client machines using the widget definition.
+There is an Eclipse Update Site template that can be used to host the plugins and features.
+It then can be used to import the plugins so that they can be provisioned to client machines using the widget definition.

 After creating the updateSite, you just need to point it at the site.xml of your library update site that we created earlier.
 It will import the plugins and features into the nsf.